openstack/openstack-manuals/doc/cli-reference/source/senlin.rst

 **Optional arguments:**

 ``-p <PROFILE>, --profile <PROFILE>``
-  Profile Id used for this cluster.
+  Profile Id or name used for this cluster.

 ``-n <MIN-SIZE>, --min-size <MIN-SIZE>``
   Min size of the cluster.
 Default to 0.